-\paragraph{Independent contributions.} As a byproduct of our analysis, we obtain several results that are of independent interest to both the robust distributed ML and the privacy-preserving communities.
+\paragraph{Independent contributions.} As a byproduct of our analysis, we obtain several results that are of independent interest to both the robust distributed ML and the privacy communities.
 Indeed, our upper bound is tight for strongly convex losses, even when removing the privacy constraints.
 This is mainly due to the use of momentum in \algoname{} (see Section~\ref{sec:techniques} below) which allows obtaining an excess error that is independent of the variance of local stochastic gradients.
 This improves over the state-of-the-art analysis on robust distributed learning with strongly convex losses~\cite{data2021byzantine}, which induces a suboptimal excess error.
 Besides, our analysis features a tighter dependence on heterogeneity in the excess error.
 Our lower bound on the cost of privacy (without robustness) also improves over the state-of-the-art~\cite{lowy2021private} as we make no assumptions on the {\em interactivity} of the algorithm and impose weaker conditions on the DP parameter $\varepsilon$ (see Section~\ref{sec:lb}).